trueos/trueos-docs/trueos-handbook/install.rst

 :ref:`Become a Translator` if you would like to assist in translating the graphical menus to your native language.

-.. note:: small screens may not display the entire installer window, which means that the buttons at the bottom of the window are hidden and inaccessible.
+.. note:: Small screens may not display the entire installer window, which means that the buttons at the bottom of the window are hidden and inaccessible.
 In this situation, either press :kbd:`Alt` while dragging the window with the mouse or press :kbd:`Alt+N` to select